Happy to be back with you after an extended Christmas and New Year's break.

 A cluster of protesters will greet the new congressional leaders, the Democrats on Capitol Hill tomorrow.

-The protest will be followed by an evening forum calling for the president's impeachment, led by the Center for Constitutional Rights, anti-war activist Cindy Sheehan, and pro-impeachment group called a world can't wait.
+The protests will be followed by an evening forum calling for the president's impeachment, led by the Center for Constitutional Rights, anti-war activist Cindy Sheehan, and pro-impeachment group called The World Can't Wait.

-Sounds like the title of a bond movie.
+Sounds like the title of a bombed movie.

-Uh, nowhere in the Democrats' consensus-driven agenda is there legislation revisiting uh last year's establishment of military tribunals and suspending legal rights for suspected terrorists, nor is there a revision of the civil liberties provisions of the USA Patriot Act.
+Nowhere in the Democrats' consensus-driven agenda is there legislation revisiting last year's establishment of military tribunals and suspending legal rights for suspected terrorists, nor is there a revision of the civil liberties provisions of the USA Patriot Act.

-To Democrat activists and some lawmakers, the agenda skirts the larger issues that damage the president's approval ratings and torpedoed Republican control of Congress.
+To Democrat activists and some lawmakers, the agenda skirts the larger issues that damaged the president's approval ratings and torpedoed Republican control of Congress.

-Deborah Sweet, National Director of World Can't Wait, said we have been told for many years, twelve years now, wait until we get in power.
+Deborah Sweet, National Director of World Can't Wait, said, we have been told for many years, 12 years now, wait until we get in power.

 Then you'll see things change.